Deploy a container instance in AWS

 Service deployment configuration

-When deployment starts, a notification appears that indicates the deployment is in progress.
+When the deployment starts, a notification appears that indicates the deployment is in progress.
 Another notification is displayed when the service has been deployed.

-View your service > then open task.
+View your service > then open the task.

 Open created task